w-k-s/w-k-s.github.io/content/post/2023-03-27-distributed-microkernel-architecture.md

 Was this proposal implemented?
 Nope!

-I did share this proposal with the senior architect who responded very positively to it and asked me to document the finer details.
+I did share this proposal with the senior architect who received it favourably.
+He even asked me to document it in finer details.

 However, at the time, I had never heard of the "Microkernel" or "Plugin" Architecture and I thought this was a novel solution to the problem; that made me nervous.
 I had a habit of second-guessing myself so I didn't pursue the idea further.